tekumara/notes/atlantis.md

 If this is a concern, then run the projects separately, eg: `atlantis apply -p test` followed by `atlantis apply -p prod`

-By default altantis will require any approver.
+By default atlantis will require any approver.
 To only allow approvers that are code owners, set the branch protection rules to `Require review from Code Owners` and in atlantis.yaml set

 ```
 apply_requirements: [mergeable]
 ```

+If you want to ensure PRs are merged after apply, set `automerge`

 ### Order